CESNET/eInfra-docs/topics/account/docs/properties.md

 ## Membership Renewal
-Once a year, usualy at the end of calendar year, the user asks for renewal of the memebrship in order to continue using CERIT-SC Services.
-It is accompanied by annual report with achieved results and filling publications with acknowledgement to CERIT-SC to Perun system.
+Once a year, usually at the end of the calendar year, the user asks for renewal of the membership in order to continue using CERIT-SC Services.
+It is accompanied by an annual report with achieved results and filling publications with acknowledgement to CERIT-SC to Perun system.

 ## Annual report